TeknoVenus/SampleThunderPlugin/README.md

 ```
 ~/srcThunder/
-├── TestPlugins
+├── samplethunderplugin (this repo)
 ├── Thunder
 ├── ThunderInterfaces
 ```

-* Copy the `TestPlugins/Interfaces/ISamplePlugin.h` interface to `ThunderInterfaces/interfaces`.
+* Copy the `Interfaces/ISamplePlugin.h` interface from this repo to `ThunderInterfaces/interfaces`.
 This is the COM-RPC API we implement
-* Copy the `TestPlugins/Interfaces/SamplePlugin.json` schema to `ThunderInterfaces/jsonrpc`.
+* Copy the `Interfaces/SamplePlugin.json` schema from this repo to `ThunderInterfaces/jsonrpc`.
 This is the JSON-RPC API we implement

 Now build Thunder (only need to do this once).
 In all below instructions, run the commands in the root directory you cloned all the repos into